-Why is this electoral review needed?
+Why was the electoral review needed?

 Timetable for the electoral review